Looking after your Scheme product: tips from a powered wheelchair user

 Charge the battery

 If you notice the battery is not holding a full charge or you are running out of power faster than usual, then you may need to replace the batteries.
-As a part of your worry-free lease package with the Motability Scheme, you can get in touch with your local dealer who will be able to fit the replacement batteries for you.
+As a part of your all-inclusive lease package with the Motability Scheme, you can get in touch with your local dealer who will be able to fit the replacement batteries for you.

 General maintenance